MooersLab/bash-whisper-transcription/README.md

 The processing of the transcript opens up the opportunity to make text replacements.
 The script `replacem.py` is a master script.
-It calls additional Python files as modules that contain a list of text replacements.
+It calls additional Python modules, which contain lists of text replacements.

-In my opinion, the most important file is the contractions.py file because it will automatically replace all English contractions.
+The most important file is the contractions.py file because it automatically replaces all English contractions, which are unacceptable in formal nonfiction writing.
 People 100 years from now will probably not be familiar with them, so what is the point in using something that will confuse future readers?

 The other Python files support using voice commands to insert code or expand acronyms.